Good relationships are vital to a balanced psyche.

 In the psychotherapeutic work with my patients, I am attentive to potential separation of the individual and their partner.
 I can provide a safe base from which you, the patient, can explore your inner world and relationships.

-If you would like to make an appointment with Plaisance Counselling, please call me on 0414 991 194.
+If you would like to make an appointment with Plaisance Counselling, please call on 0414 991 194 or fill out the contact form.